 In addition, the high-protein group gained muscle, ending the study with almost three pounds of additional lean body mass.
 While the low-protein group didn’t lose any muscle, they didn’t gain any either.

 How Did Chris Pratt Lose Weight?

-Chris Pratt lost weight in exactly the same way that everyone loses weight.
+He lost that weight in exactly the same way that everyone loses weight.

 1. His overall diet and exercise program put him in a calorie deficit.

 2. He made sure to eat enough protein, which is important when it comes to building (or even just retaining) muscle while you drop fat.

 3. He did some form of resistance training on a regular basis.

 And while he was doing plenty of other stuff as well, such as CrossFit, HIIT, jogging and so on, those are the three “golden rules” of body recomposition that were responsible for most of his results.

 You might find Chris Pratt’s weight loss story motivational, which in turn gives you the kick in the gluteus maximus required to step up your attempts to get in shape.